Miami Building Structural Inspections

-Building condition surveys are also known as a Due Diligence Inspection, or structural engineering condition survey.
-These are physical evaluation of an existing building’s systems, components and site improvements.
+Miami Building Structural Inspections are also known as a Due Diligence Inspection or structural engineering condition survey.
+These are physical evaluations of an existing building’s structural systems, components and site improvements.
 Building condition typically includes items such as site characteristics, structure, roof, mechanical, electrical, plumbing, fire/life safety, and access and egress.
-Most commonly building surveys are performed prior to a real estate transaction for commercial property.
-EMA Structural & Forensic engineers utilizes the ASTM Standard E2018-99 as a guideline for conducting Property Condition Assessments.
+Most commonly Miami building structural inspections are performed prior to a real estate transaction for commercial property.
+EMA Structural & Forensic engineers utilize the ASTM Standard E2018-99 as a guideline for conducting Property Condition Assessments.

-EMA has structural Engineers committed to providing our clients with detailed, impartial reports which are certified by Registered Professional Engineers.
+EMA has Structural engineers committed to providing our clients with detailed impartial Miami building condition survey reports which are certified by Registered Professional Engineers.

 We provide a full range of inspection services including: